 Whangamatā has always been a party town.
-While it once had a bit of an evil reputation (especially at New Year’s Eve), it has since been rehabilitated and all that exuberance harnessed.
 Several organised events take place here over summer – most notably the annual Whangamatā Beach Hop, which began in 2001 as a classic car, hot-rod and motorcycle meet and has now evolved into a five-day festival of 1950s retro chic and mecca for Elvis impersonators.

 Across (or by car, around) the harbour, Tairua, by contrast, is a quaint little place, nestled at the foot of the dramatic Paku – well worth a climb to the trig, especially in the morning, where the views up and down the coast are breathtaking.

 The Tairua wharf is one of the best places in the world to sit with a parcel of fish and chips and dangle a line or two in the water as the heat fades from a summer’s evening.

 Nearby, Hahei is yet another exquisite beach, and with the matchless Cathedral Cove just around the corner and plenty of equally fascinating limestone landforms en route, it is a sea kayaker’s dream.

 Hahei is also one of the twin gateways to a nine km2 marine reserve, where you’ll find the Whanganui-a-Hei snorkel trail – a superb place to learn to snorkel and explore the flora and fauna of The Coromandel’s beautiful reefscapes.
 There are guided tours available, but if you really don’t want to get wet, tours by glass-bottomed boat depart from both Hahei and Whitianga.